DuronioLab/realign_nanopore/README.md

 3. `[reference]_reads.bam.bai` indexed bam required for IGV visualization.
 4. `[reference]_restart.fastq` are the re-started, size-filtered FASTQ reads.
 5. `Filtered_read_lengths.pdf` is a histogram of the read lengths filtered out by the script.
 Useful to check size filter stringincy.
+6. `Restart_Alignment.txt` is an alignment of the beginnings of the first few reads.
+Useful to ensure the reads are "re-starting" properly